mioyu512/mioyu512/README.md

 - I like to make games.
 - Programming languages I use:
   - Python
-- I'm currently learning JavaScript, Vue.js, Dart and Unity.
+- I'm currently learning JavaScript, Vue.js, and Dart.

 ---